Updated 9/25/20 This article will:

 Yext Benefit #7: Local Listing Analytics

 One interesting option that I haven’t explored is a company called Synup.
 I don’t know how good they are and whether they have a quality service or not but they claim they won’t revert your listings and you own the listings yourself.
 They also claim to have a dashboard as well if you really want that.
-They actually might be worth a look.
+I’m not sure I quite believe that but they actually might be worth a look.

 But if you’ve taken my advice and want to go the DIY route, let’s get into that.